 Mistake #5 – You opt for your currency

 Let’s finish with a mention again for currency.
-When you check out of your hotel, or buy from some stores for that matter, you might be asked whether you want to be charged locally, or in your own currency.
+When you check out of your hotel, or buy from some stores for that matter, you might be asked whether you want to be charged locally, or in your own currency, especially if you have a Krypto Wallet.
 The latter seems obvious here, right?

 Well, it will usually end up costing you.
 A combination of foreign transaction fees and currency conversion fees means that you could pay as much as 7% more by opting for this route.